Patbox/TextPlaceholderAPI/docs/user/quicktext.md

 ## Structure

-Formatting is build on concept of tags, comparable to html.
+Formatting is built on concept of tags, comparable to HTML.

 Most of them come in pairs of a starting (`#!xml <tag>`) and closing one (`#!xml </tag>` for closing last tag of selected type or `#!xml <‍/‍>` for last opened one.
 While closing ones are technically optional, without them formatting will continue until end of